 Even though the same green stalks are usually available at the supermarket, asparagus comes in a range of hues and sizes.
 Here is a handful of asparagus varieties:

-1. Jersey’ Series
+1. Jersey Series

-Jersey Giant, a tough plant that thrives in cold areas, is one of this all-male family of hybrid asparagus types.
 Jersey Knight is one of the more robust asparagus varieties, with a strong resistance to diseases including asparagus crown rot and rust.

-Jersey Supreme is a disease-resistant newer variety that yields spears faster than the Giant or Knight variety.
-Supreme is a good option for sandy, light soil, the jersey knight asparagus seeds develop faster than the other varieties.
+Supreme is a good option for sandy, light soil, the Jersey knight asparagus seeds develop faster than the other varieties.

 2. Purple Passion